Roark Layover Traveler Pants Review: TSA-Friendly Performance Pants

 Do I recommend them?

-The Layover Traveler Pants are my #1 choice - everyday pants for me.
+The Layover Traveler Pants are a solid choice for travel pants.
 They’re built for the modern traveler who values both comfort and convenience, and they deliver on both fronts.

 Quick takeaways